How To Choose A Walking Stick

 Choose the Right Handle

 A walking stick’s handle is an important component you must consider.
-Various styles of handles each have their advantages and are well suited to meet certain requirements.
+Each of the various styles of handles has its advantages and is well suited to meet certain requirements.
 For example, the Derby handle is easy to grip and won’t slide out of your hands, making it an excellent option for those with arthritis or weak hands.
 Orthopaedic handles, on the other hand, have a larger surface area and are typically curved to match the shape of the hand.
 This makes them a useful solution for those who suffer from joint discomfort or have weak hands since they can better adapt to the shape of the hand.

 Try Before You Buy